 5G is the fifth generation of mobile networks and is expected to be the future of mobile technology.
-Join us as we review some of the best 5G stocks you can invest in or trade on in the share market throughout 2021.
+Join us as we review some of the best 5G stocks that you can invest in or trade on in the share market throughout 2021.
 In this article, we analyse past performance and market analyst estimates to provide objective information that can help you make future investment decisions in the 5G revolution.
 This information is up to date as of February 2021.

 Wireless mobile technology has been constantly evolving over the last 40 years, as technology developed and usage became more widespread.